Topasses: Influence on the Timor region

-Independent position within colonial system
+Independent position within the colonial system

-The Topass community was led by their own appointed captains, and had little contact with the Viceroy of Portuguese India.
+The Topass community was led by their own appointed captains and had little contact with the viceroy of Portuguese India.
 They pressed Timorese princes to deliver sandalwood to the coast, which was sold to merchants from the Portuguese colony of Macau or to the Dutch.

-In 1641, their leader Francisco Fernandes led a Portuguese military expedition to weaken the power of the Muslim Makassarese who had recently made inroads on Timor.
+In 1641, their leader Francisco Fernandes led a Portuguese military expedition to weaken the power of the Muslim Makassarese, who had recently made inroads in Timor.
 His small army of musketeers settled on Timor, extending Portuguese influence into the interior.
-After 1664 the Topasses were governed by the Hornay and Costa families, who held the titles captain-major (capitão mor) or lieutenant general (tenente general) in turn.
-The Portuguese appointed an administrator to Lifau in 1656 and in 1702 the Portuguese authorities installed a regular governor in Lifau, a move that was violently opposed by the Topass community.
-The Topasses had become a law unto themselves, and drove out the Portuguese governor António Coelho Guerreiro in 1705.
-After more attacks from the Topasses in Lifau, the colonial base was moved east to Dili in eastern Timor in 1769.
+After 1664, the Topasses were governed by the Hornay and Costa families, who held the titles captain-major (capitão mor) or lieutenant general (tenente general).

+In 1656, the Portuguese appointed an administrator to Lifau.
+In 1702, the Portuguese authorities installed a regular governor in Lifau, a move that was violently opposed by the Topass community.
+The Topasses had become a law unto themselves and drove out the Portuguese governor António Coelho Guerreiro in 1705.
+In 1769, after more attacks from the Topasses in Lifau, the Portuguese base was moved east to Dili in eastern Timor.
 For long periods up to 1785, a state of warfare existed between the two Portuguese groups.

 Decline of the community

-In 1749 a political crisis involving Topass leader Gaspar da Costa resulted in another war with the Dutch.
+In 1749, a political crisis involving Topass leader Gaspar da Costa resulted in another war with the Dutch.
 When he marched on Kupang with a considerable force he was routed and killed at the Battle of Penfui, after which the Dutch expanded their control of western Timor.
 Many Timorese princedoms which had hitherto been subordinated to Topass authority now fell away and allied with the VOC instead.
 The Topass still managed to hang on in Oecussi, and killed the Dutch commander Hans Albrecht von Plüskow in 1761, when he attempted to expand the Dutch sphere on Timor.

-Their power nevertheless receded by the late 18th century, due to diminishing economic and political opportunities.
-Still neither Portuguese nor Dutch colonial influence could be firmly established on Timor until the 19th century and only with continuous and heavy military force.
-The concept Topass disappears from the records in the 19th century.
-Between 1847 and 1913 the Portuguese had to mount more than 60 armed expeditions in order to subdue the Timorese in the interior of the island; a few of these revolts occurred in the old Topasses part, west of East Timor.
-Hornay and Da Costa descendants continued to govern locally as Rajas (or Liurais) of Oecussi up to modern times.
+Their power receded by the late 18th century, due to diminishing economic and political opportunities.
+Still, neither Portuguese nor Dutch colonial influence could be firmly established on Timor until the 19th century and only with continuous and heavy military force.
+The concept of Topass disappeared from the records in the 19th century.

+Between 1847 and 1913 the Portuguese had to mount more than 60 armed expeditions to subdue the Timorese in the interior of the island; a few of these revolts occurred in the old Topasses part, west of East Timor.
+Hornay and Da Costa's descendants continued to govern locally as rajas, or liurais, of Oecussi up to modern times.

 During the early 1900s, the enclave of OeCussi was ruled by Dom Hugo Da Costa and Rainha Elena Hornay.